Olympics-Hwang gives S.Korea first short track medal in Beijing with 1,500m gold | Sports-Games

 Olympics-Hwang gives S.Korea first short track medal in Beijing with 1,500m gold

-South Koreans Ahn Huyn-soo, who won the men's 1,000, 1,500 and 5,000 metre relay titles in Turin and Jin Sun-yu, who claimed gold in the 1,000, 1,500 and 3,000 metre women's relay in Turin in 2006 as well, are the only two athletes who have won three short track golds at a single Games.
-Hwang never appeared in trouble in Wednesday's final but Dubois surged strongly after the last bend as he threw his skate forward.
+South Koreans Ahn Hyun-soo, who won the men's 1,000, 1,500 and 5,000 metre relay titles in Turin and Jin Sun-yu, who claimed gold in the 1,000, 1,500 and 3,000 metre women's relay in Turin in 2006 as well, are the only two athletes who have won three short track golds at a single Games.
+'HAPPY TO BE AMONG YOU' Hwang never appeared in trouble in Wednesday's final but Dubois surged strongly after the last bend as he threw his skate forward.

-Semen Elistratov took bronze for the Russian Olympic Committee (ROC) 0.013 seconds further back, with all three skaters raising their fists in the air in celebration.
+Semen Elistratov took bronze for the Russian Olympic Committee (ROC) 0.013 seconds further back, with all three skaters raising their fists in the air in celebration after an incident-free race - a rarity at this Games.
 South Korea, short track's dominant nation with 25 golds now to second-placed China's 12, had not won a single medal after three events at the Capital Indoor Stadium, blaming their poor results on alleged biased refereeing https://www.reuters.com/lifestyle/sports/short-track-skoreas-kwak-questions-fairness-refereeing-after-china-gold-2022-02-07 in favour of the hosts.

+"It was the cleanest race and that was our strategy as well, to race the cleanest race," Hwang told a news conference.
+"That's why we could have this great result today."

 It was Ren Ziwei, however, who was disqualified for China in the semi-finals for an arm block as his hopes of clinching a third title at this Games took a serious blow.
 Ren, who won the title in the 1,000 metres and the mixed team relay, was penalised for an arm block.